michaelmacinnis/oh/README.md

         GOOS=${o} GOARCH=${a} go build -o oh_${o}_${a}
     }

+### Variables

+To introduce a new variable, use the `define` command,

+    define x 3

+To introduce a variable that will be visible to external processes, use the `export` command,

+    export GOROOT /usr/local/go

+To set the value of an existing variable use the `set` command,

+    set x 4

 ### Variables and implicit concatenation

 Like other shells, oh implicitly concatenates adjacent string/symbol